What to do if your universal credit reduces or stops

 Suspended payments

-Your payments can be stopped for the time being while the DWP looks into a change in your situation.
+Your payments can stop for a time if you report a change in your situation.

 For example, if you have a new baby or change your address.